 This refers to the ‘cost’ of carrying out the tasks required for change.This ‘cost’ could be financial, time, social perception or even the challenge of learning something new.
 This is the perceived friction along the path to achieving something different.

-The following three items focus on areas that will help to provide the motivation for public and private agencies looking to deploy an on-demand transport service.
+The following three items focus on areas that will help to provide the motivation for public and private agencies looking to deploy a DRT t service.